Volkswagen Chattanooga Assembly Plant: Work council and labor unions

-The Volkswagen Chattanooga Assembly Plant has attracted international attention after it was proposed that employees elect a union, in order to implement a work council that has co-determination, consultation and participation rights with management.
+The Volkswagen Chattanooga Assembly Plant has attracted international attention after it was proposed that employees elect a union to implement a work council that has co-determination, consultation, and participation rights with management.

 The United Auto Workers attempted unsuccessfully to unionize the Chattanooga plant in 2014.
 This was defeated in a 712-626 vote.
 It was backed by Volkswagen and the IG Metall union in Germany to negotiate with management on day-to-day working matters at the plant.
 There was, however, considerable opposition from US business groups and Republican politicians.

 The UAW again attempted to unionize the plant in June 2019.
 This failed by a 52 to 48 percent margin.
 Unlike in 2014, Volkswagen management was not supportive of the union vote.

+On February 6, 2024, the UAW announced that over 50% of the 4,100 hourly workers at the plant have signed union membership cards.
+The VW union drive happens shortly after UAW's successful strikes in 2023 at the "Big Three" automobile manufacturers, Ford, General Motors, and Stellantis.
+On April 19, the plant's workers voted to unionize.
+In the historic election, the hourly workers voted 2628 in favor of the union (73%) and 985 against the union (27%).